-Each course in which an unsatisfactory grade ("D," "F," or "NP") has been earned may be repeated once.
+Each course in which an unsatisfactory grade ("D," "F," or "NP") has been earned may be repeated once without a petition.
 The course being repeated must be the same as the original course, not its equivalent.
 Only the newly-earned units and grades will be used in computing the grade point average.